 CREST accredited activities must:

-- Reach a minimum of 200 students per academic year
+- Usually reach a minimum of 200 students per academic year - N.B. this number is flexible, particularly at Silver and Gold levels

 - Meet all the relevant CREST guiding principles (or provide details of additional work students could complete after your resource/activity to meet the criteria) – see Appendix 1